swaco7/spotify-explained/README.md

 # SpotifyExplained

+## Important info !!!
+Because of the issues with SIS not all files were uploaded.
+Only /app and /resources folders were uploaded, please copy rest of the files or use this repo.

 ## Installation
 Requirements: Android min SDK 26 (https://developer.android.com/studio/releases/platforms)
 There is an APK file with the installation in the root directory.